kaltura/playkit-js-ui-managers/README.md

 playkit-js-ui-managers is a [kaltura player] plugin that groups several UI services, in order to simplify and facilitate the customization of the [kaltura player] UI by providing a simple and clean API.

-Each service manages a different area of UI functionality
+Each service manages a different area of UI functionality.

 It relies on [kaltura player] core API for managing UI features.

-playkit-js-ui-managers works as a plugin of [kaltura player]

 playkit-js-ui-managers is written in [ECMAScript6] (`*.js`) and [TypeScript] (`*.ts`) (strongly typed superset of ES6), and transpiled in ECMAScript5 using [Babel](https://babeljs.io/) and the [TypeScript compiler].